top

 Domestic Infant Adoption Timeline: Average Time to Adopt a Child

-When you work with American Adoptions, the average time it takes to adopt a child through our agency is between 9-12 months.
-Every adoption journey is unique, and your circumstances, the details of the prospective birth mother’s life and the adoption agency you choose can have a significant impact on the length of the adoption process.
+When you work with American Adoptions, the average time it takes to adopt a child through our agency is an average of 12 months.
+Every adoption journey is unique, and your circumstances, the details of the prospective birth mother’s life, and the adoption agency you choose can have a significant impact on the length of the adoption process.

 Below, you’ll find a breakdown of the domestic infant adoption process and how long it takes to complete each step.